 The Near-Death Experience That Changed Everything

-When Notion launched in 2016, it faced the brutal reality that kills most startups: few people noticed.
-The product was complicated, the market was crowded with competitors like Evernote and Microsoft OneNote, and the team had burned through their funding.
+The product was complicated.
+The market was crowded with competitors like Evernote and Microsoft OneNote.
+The team had burned through their funding.
 They had two choices: shut down or completely reimagine their approach.

-Instead of hiding behind corporate polish, Notion did something radical: They opened up their development process.
+Instead of hiding behind corporate polish, Notion did something radical.
+They opened up their development process.
 They shared their roadmap publicly.
 They invited users into their Slack channels and Discord servers.
 They acknowledged bugs openly and celebrated fixes publicly.
-This transparency created an unprecedented connection between the company and its early adopters.

 The Design Philosophy That Made People Stop and Stare